https://www.totraveltoo.com/

 As your flight lands at the international airport, you could choose to head to Negombo or Colombo.
 Negombo is a peaceful beachside town located just 15 minutes from the airport.
 The town has a relaxed atmosphere compared to the hustle and bustle of Colombo.

-Negombo lagoon offers water sports such as scuba diving, rafting, windsurfing, and even fishing.
+Negombo Lagoon offers water sports such as scuba diving, rafting, windsurfing, and even fishing.
 The 1600 AD Dutch fort is now the town’s prison but still a place to see on your tour around the city.
 Also, visit the Angarukaramulla Buddhist temple with its 6 meters reclining Buddha and the St. Marys Church, which has some beautiful ceiling paintings.

 Gangaramaya Temple Colombo